The Complete Payroll Blog

 Written by Complete Payroll | Nov 1, 2023 1:00:00 PM

-There've been some updates involving notice of unemployment rights in New York for 2023.
+There've been some updates involving notice of unemployment rights in New York.

 Employers in the state will soon have some new obligations when cutting staff or reducing hours at work.
 Under newly passed New York unemployment notification requirements, bosses now need to provide written notice of an employee's rights when there are significant changes in their employment status.
 Gov. Hochul's expected to sign the unemployment law.
 Here's what you need to know for Assembly Bill 398 compliance.